 Since there are only nine daily newspapers in Quebec, it is not profitable for freelancers to offer their services during the cartoonists' vacations.

-Furthermore, the two major press groups (Groupe Capitales Médias and Québécor) exchange the work of their cartoonists.
+Furthermore, the two major press groups, Québécor and cn2i (Coopérative nationale de l'information Indépendante), exchange the work of their staff / freelance cartoonists.

 This is how Mario Lacroix of the Quotidien, Jean Isabelle of Le Nouvelliste and myself are reprinted in Quebec City's Le Soleil when André-Philippe Côté is absent.

-We also see our work published in Sherbrooke's La Tribune where we fill the void left by the departure of Hervé Philippe, who saw his permanent position disappear last January.
+We also see our work published in Sherbrooke's La Tribune where we fill the void left by the departure of Hervé Philippe, who saw his permanent position eliminated in January 2017.

-Québécor publishes the work of freelancer Ygreck at both Le Journal de Montréal and Le Journal de Québec.
+Québécor publishes the work of freelancer Ygreck in both Le Journal de Montréal and Le Journal de Québec.

 According to my calculations, there are no more than seven staff positions for editorial cartoonists in the country.